 For developer-focused documentation

 Pro Tip: It's important to determine what kind of software documentation you'll need for your project early on.
-You'll likely need different technical writers for each, and your decision will greatly affect the structure, language, dependencies and content of your finished product.
+You'll likely need different technical documentation template for each, and your decision will greatly affect the structure, language, dependencies and content of your finished product.

 Working on a software project?
 We bet you and your team members would benefit from a streamlined documentation process, and here are couple reasons why: